cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/sample-projects.md

 ### 🥅 Goals
 - Challenge existing assumptions by testing the usability and experience of the page with real visitors
-- Understand how our visitors use the page

 ### 🔎 Objectives of the study:
 - Understand why each segment would visit the industry guidance